MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 ## Home page

-Based on your ingested data - or, in this case, our sample data - you'll see automatically configured insights into your company's data.
+Based on your ingested data or, in this case our sample data, you'll see automatically configured insights into your company's data.

 > [!div class="mx-imgBorder"]
 > ![](media/customers-dashboard-3rows.png "Customer dashboard")